Link Shell Extension

 Pick Link Source

-Under Vista/W7 when the destination folder is action clicked the menu contains a Drop As ... submenu, to create a Symbolic Link select SymbolicLink from the submenu.
+When the destination folder is action clicked the menu contains a Drop As ... submenu, to create a Symbolic Link select SymbolicLink from the submenu.
 Unlike Hardlinks Symbolic Links can span storage volumes.

 If both files and folders are selected as the Source Links and dropped as a Symbolic Link Clone then the selected files are dropped as Symbolic Links alongside newly created Symbolic Link Clone folders.